stevencohn/OneMore/README.md

 <a name="images"></a>
 ### Images
-The Add Caption command will add a caption to the selected image by moving the image into a one-row, one-column table and place the word "Caption", centered, below the image.
+The Add Caption command will add a caption to the selected image by moving the image into a one-row, one-column table and centering the word "Caption" below the image, which of course you should edit immediately.
 If your custom styles has a style named exactly "Caption" then that style will be applied, otherwise, a default caption style is used.

 The Resize command can be used to resize a selected image or all images on the page.
-When only one image is selected, you can resize by percentage, absolute size - optionally maintaining aspect ration, or to a preset width - maintaining aspect ratio for height.
-If no images are selected then only the preset width can be used and that will be applied to all images.
+When only one image is selected, you can resize by percentage, absolute size - optionally maintaining aspect ratio, or to a preset width - maintaining aspect ratio for height.
+If no images are selected then only the preset width (and calculated height) can be used and that will be applied to all images.
 The preset width is saved so you don't need to keep entering it if you have a width you typically use.

 <a name="nameUrls"></a>
 ### Replace Hyperlinked URLs with Web Page Titles